srahman14/note-taker/README.md

 This repo contains a small Express + MongoDB backend and a React frontend used to create, read, update and delete notes.

+## Currently working on:
-Currently working on adding user authentication.
+- Touching up on user authenticaton

 ## Features